MT-CTF/capturetheflag/docs/ctf-api.md

 * `player` *PlayerObj*: Player the nametag will be associated with.
 * `type` *integer*: By default set it as `playertag.TYPE_ENTITY`
 * `color` *Color*: The color of the text.
 * `extras` *table*: (Optional) field.
 * returns a table consisting of lua entities, `{entity:, nametag_entity:, symbol_entity:}`

 #### `playertag.get(player)`
 * `player` *PlayerObj*: Player the nametag will be associated with.
 * returns a table consisting of lua entities, `{entity:, nametag_entity:, symbol_entity:}`
 #### `playertag.get_all()`
 * returns the entire players table.

 ## poison_water
 This mod adds posionous water to the game.
 Poisonous water is a liquid that causes damage to entities standing in it.
-No API's are exposed by this mod.
+No APIs are exposed by this mod.

 ## random_messages
 This mod sends random messages from a list of messages, providing insights and tips.
-No API's are exposed by this mod.
+No APIs are exposed by this mod.

 ## real_suffocation
 This mod adds suffocation.
 Suffocation is basically the same as drowning, but it is for being stuck inside solid blocks.
-No API's are exposed by this mod.
+No APIs are exposed by this mod.

 ## select_item
 This mod provides a simple dialog for players to select an item from.
 The API Reference is [here](https://github.com/MT-CTF/capturetheflag/blob/master/mods/other/select_item/API.md)